joelkuiper/PathoLens/README.md

 ## Results (Test set)
 We evaluate PathoLens on ClinVar (GRCh38; “criteria provided, multiple submitters, no conflicts”), using gene-disjoint train/val/test splits to minimize leakage across splits.
-The model consumes only a compact conditioning vector (dna_eff ⊕ GO(gene)) and a short textual scaffold (HGVS, gene symbol, coarse consequence heuristics).
+The model consumes only a compact conditioning vector (dna_eff, optionally augmented with protein embeddings) and a short textual scaffold (HGVS, gene symbol, coarse consequence heuristics).
 Ground-truth labels are never inserted into prompts or scoring; we compute label log-likelihoods via teacher forcing on the two vocabulary targets (“Benign”, “Pathogenic”) and derive probabilities by softmaxing those two log-scores.

 Results are reported on the held-out **test split** (N = 33,115 variants).
 Positive class = **Pathogenic**, negative class = **Benign**.